Like a Boss

 Before the YouTube Fame

-Though Washington seems to have it all––the money, the career, and, the squad––her relationship status still reads single.
+Though Washington seems to have it all––the money, the career, and, the squad––for a long time, her relationship status still read single.

 At the age of 22, she met the man who would become her husband and they married when she was 26.
-Unfortunately, their five-year marriage succumbed to their differences in life goals and three years ago, the curly girl finally got a divorce.
+Unfortunately, their marriage succumbed to their differences in life goals and five years later, the curly girl finally got a divorce.
 While recovering from her heartbreak, she threw all her energy into her work.
 It was not only a much-needed distraction from her rocky romantic life, but also a time to for her to heal as a woman.

 "A lot of people when they leave relationships, they rebound," she says.
 "You go on dates and try to distract yourself.
 And that's part of it.
 But once you get all of that outta your system, you have to look inward and figure out how to be the best person you can be.
 You can distract yourself, but know that if you do that, you're gonna run into issues.
 I was so angry and always coming into confrontations.
 I literally had to reprogram everything about me.
 I'm genuinely happy with the woman I've become and now I can say I'm ready to date."